 It retains heat, but is not flammable.
 The surface is smooth, and it is very low maintenance.
 Soapstone is not as expensive as marble, but still gives a beautiful finish.

-It is ideal for kitchens that have a bold backsplashes color scheme and no-fuss design.
+It is ideal for kitchens that have a bold backsplashes colour scheme and no-fuss design.
 Make sure to coat the surface with mineral oil, to keep it shining like new, for years.

 Ceramic Tiles are definitely the most flexible and inexpensive option available.
 You can easily give your kitchen the much needed makeover with just a few colorful ceramic tiles.
 Patterned or plain, the ceramic tiles are available in all colors and sizes.